-In October 2019 Ericsson finalized the acquisition of the antenna and filter division of Germany based manufacturer Kathrein.
-With the take over, which was announced in February 2019, Ericsson wants to provide its customers a broadened radio system offering, expanding its portfolio of antenna and filter products and gain competence to evolve its radio access products.
+In October 2019 Ericsson acquired the filter division of Germany based manufacturer Kathrein.
+With the take over, Ericsson wants to provide its customers a broadened radio system offering, expanding its portfolio of antenna and filter products and gain competence to evolve its radio access products.

 All trademarks, logos and images mentioned and showed on this page are property of their respective owners.